 The problem, as with all previous attempts to create artificial intelligence (AI) going back to my student days at MIT, is that intelligence is incredibly complex.
 To be intelligent is not merely to be capable of inferring logically from rules or statistically from regularities.
 Before that, one has to know which rules are applicable, an art requiring awareness of sensitivity to situation.
 Programmers are very clever, but they are not yet clever enough to anticipate the vast variety of contexts from which meaning emerges.
 Hence even the best algorithms will miss things – and as Henry James put it, the ideal translator must be a person ‘on whom nothing is lost’.

 This is not to say that mechanical translation is not useful.
 Much translation work is routine.
 At times, machines can do an adequate job.
 Don’t expect miracles, however, or felicitous literary translations, or aptly rendered political zingers.
 Overconfident claims have dogged AI research from its earliest days.
-I don’t say this out of fear for my job: I’ve retired from translating and am devoting part of my time nowadays to… writing code.Make a donation
+I don’t say this out of fear for my job: I’ve retired from translating and am devoting part of my time nowadays to… writing code.Support Aeon: make a one-off donation